 We have a long history with biomass.
 Between 2000 and 2006, we conducted a series of switchgrass test burns at our Ottumwa Generating Station

 in Ottumwa, Iowa.

 In 2010 and 2011, we successfully completed biomass test burns at the Nelson Dewey Generating Station

 in Cassville, Wisconsin.
 From those test burns, we learned a lot about environmental impacts, material delivery and handling costs, and how to blend and use biomass-based materials within an existing power plant.

 We have helped fund three biomass demonstration plots

 in southwestern Wisconsin since 2008.
 These demonstration plots grow biomass sources such as switchgrass, miscanthus and forage sorghum.
 Researchers test variations of tillage, weed cover, herbicide treatment, fertilizer application and seed mix to learn how to maximize the yield of the biomass sources.

-Researchers have seen a full range from the test plots with some having no switchgrass in the first year, to fairly well established test plots in the second and third harvest years.
-Well established switchgrass was harvesting about three to three and a-half tons per acre.
+These studies have been very successful.
+Some test plots yielded no switchgrass in the first harvest year, but became fairly well established in the second and third years.
+We were able to harvest about three to three-and-a-half tons per acre of well-established switchgrass.